-Day 3 DELHI - JABALPUR
+Day 2 DELHI - JABALPUR

-Today we transfer to Delhi airport for our flight to Jabalpur.
-We'll be picked up at the airport, for the 4.5 hour drive to Kanha, where we'll check in to our lodge.
-A mixed forest bamboo and sal, of grassy meadows and winding ravines, Kanha National Park was one of the first areas in India to fall under the Project Tiger conservation program to save the Royal Bengal Tiger.
-Kanha boasts abundant mammal populations and diverse birdlife, and it offers sanctuary for the endangered barasingha (12-horned) deer, the black buck, lesser florican among others.
-The deep, dark jungles of Kanha inspired Rudvard Kipling's Jungle Book, and gave us a slew of immortal characters from Mowgli to Sher Khan, Bagheera to Baloo.
+Today we transfer to Delhi Airport for our flight to Jabalpur.
+We'll be picked up at the airport, for the 4.5hour drive to Kanha, where we'll check in to our lodge.
+A mixed forest bamboo and sal, of grassy meadows and winding ravines, Kanha National Park was one of the first areas in India to fall under the Project Tiger Conservation program to save the Royal Bengal Tiger.
+Kanha boasts abundant mammal populations and diverse birdlife, and it offers sanctuary for the endangered barasingha (12-horned) deer, the blackbuck, lesser florican among others.
+The deep, dark jungles of Kanha inspired Rudyard Kipling's Jungle Book and gave us a slew of immortal characters from Mowgli to Sher Khan, Bagheera to Baloo.
 Overnight at the world-class Singinawa Jungle Lodge where you'll stay for three nights.
 B/L/D

-Day 4 KANHA
+Day 3 KANHA

 This morning is for relaxation.
 The Singinawa Jungle Lodge offers a unique experience of the jungles of central India with all the comforts of a world-class lodge.

-The lodge offers a chance to not only learn about the

-tiger and its habitat but to also experience ecologically responsible tourism and see conservation at work benefitting local communities and the tiger reserve.
+The lodge offers a chance to not only learn about the tiger and its habitat but to also experience ecologically responsible tourism and see conservation at work benefitting local communities and the tiger reserve.
 After lunch at the lodge, we'll head out for a jeep safari with the naturalist.
 Return in the afternoon in time for dinner.
-B/L/D the dense foliage.
+B/L/D

+Early morning, head out for a jeep safari with our naturalist.
+The forest is beautiful as it wakes up and the sun lifts the mist from the surface and dew glistens on the dense foliage.
 This is an excellent time to watch predators coming home from a night hunt and the symphony of birdsong echoes through the woods.
 Return to our lodge for a leisurely breakfast.
 After lunch, head back into the jungle for an afternoon safari.
 B/L/D

-KANHA Early morning, head out for a jeep safari with our naturalist.
-The forest is beautiful as it wakes up and the sun lifts the mist from the surface and dew glistens on